-To add the DB Schema worksheet, go to the AlchemyJ toolbar, click Add Component, select DB Schema.
+To add the DB Schema worksheet, go to the AlchemyJ ribbon, click Add Component, select DB Schema.

 Input the name of the table you want to retrieve from your database.
 The table information will be loaded to the worksheet automatically.
-Before using this component, the database connection must be set up in the Properties dialog box.
+Before using this component, the database connection must be set up in the ##External Resources worksheet.
 Refer to Accessing database Recipe for an example.

 DB Schema component can work with the following AlchemyJ Extended Functions.